zsnagy73/geocoder/README.md

 # Geocoder

-This is a the Geocoder module for Drupal 7 rewritten using the Geocoder PHP library.
+This is the Geocoder module for Drupal 7 rewritten using the Geocoder PHP library.

 # Installation
 * Install the contrib module [Service Container](https://www.drupal.org/project/service_container) which is now a requirement.